nus-cs2103-AY2324S1/ip/docs/README.md

 ### `todo` - Starts a process to add a ToDo entry into the list

-All the user has to type is "todo", no arguments required.

-Further follow-up actions are required to complete the insertion of the task as instructed by the chatbot:
+All the user has to type is "todo", no arguments required. \n Further follow-up actions are required to complete the insertion of the task as instructed by the chatbot:
 1. Type in name of the task